 A lot of personal finance advice starts out with “Everyone needs an emergency fund”.
-A survey in 2016 showed that a third of middle-class families couldn’t pay an unexpected bill of £500 without borrowing, so the lack of savings is a very widespread problem.
+A survey showed that a third of middle-class families couldn’t pay an unexpected bill of £500 without borrowing, so the lack of savings is a very widespread problem.

 But what if you already have debts that you are paying off?
 Accumulating an emergency fund will delay clearing the debts and increase the interest you pay on them… but having a rainy day fund will make it a lot easier to stick to your budget.
 This is another of those areas, like deciding how far to cut back, where you have to find the right balance that suits you.